 by Ann Crittendon

-Ann Crittendon writes that the work done by mothers is the basic building block of the economy, yet that work is penalized.
-Mothers do not build up points for Social Security income, though their husbands do, even men who abandon families.
+Ann Crittendon writes that the work done by mothers is the basic building block of the economy, yet we penalize that work.
+Stay at home mothers do not build up points for Social Security income, though their husbands do, even men who abandon families.
 Mothers receive smaller pensions than men and the childfree.
-Married mothers are treated as dependents by the law.
-There is a huge lifetime income gap between mothers and others.
+Law treats married mothers as dependents.
+A huge lifetime income gap between mothers and others results.

-Crittendon argues that mothers are loved on Mother's Day, yet mistreated and disdained in not so obvious ways.
+Mothers, Crittendon notes, are loved on Mother's Day, yet mistreated and disdained in not so obvious ways.
 No one puts mothering on her resume.
-Feminism, more worried about cultural fashions and losing gains in the paid work force, is not helping.
-Ultra-conservatives merely embrace the ideal of the self-sacrificing mother.
-The same one-sided slogans get repeated thousands of times.
-Pro family policies are a hard sell.
-They face the usual opponents as well as mothers who wear the sucker badge as a badge of honor and wealthy mothers who do not care what the lives of other mothers are like.
+Feminism, more worried about cultural fashions and losing gains in the paid work force, fails mothers. conservatives merely embrace the ideal of the self-sacrificing mother.
+The same one-sided slogans get repeated.
+Pro-family policies are a hard sell.
+They face the usual opponents, and well-meaning mothers who wear the sucker badge as a badge of honor, not to mention wealthy mothers who do not care about the lives of other mothers.
 The situation for mothers in non-Western countries is beyond deplorable.

-Unfortunately, Crittendon's recommendations are too general, poorly targeted and not beneficial enough.
+Crittendon's recommendations, unfortunately, are too general, poorly targeted, and not beneficial enough.
 Among her better recommendations she pushes to:

-· "Equalize Social Security for spouses" by giving spouses an equal number of social security credits during marriage.
+· "Equalize Social Security for spouses" (eqaul social security credits during marriage.)

 · Institute child allowances.

 Many of her prescriptions are too socialistic, inflexible, and harmful.
-Crittendon supports one year of paid maternity or paternity leave or a mix of the two.
-This is another huge benefit for wealthy parents with little benefit for other parents.
-Highly paid professionals would get six or seven figure leave while lower income workers would get little.
-It is too economically inflexible.
-We would be better off using federal child allowances and the option of unpaid leave.
-Child policy done at the employer level encourages employers to avoid hiring and promoting parents.
+Crittendon supports one year of paid maternity or paternity leave, or a mix of the two--a leave benefiting wealthy parents, with little benefit for other parents.
+Highly paid professionals would get six or seven figure leaves while lower income workers get little.
+Many parents would get nothing because they would simply be relabeled as subcontractors.
+Her plan is too economically inflexible.
+Federal child allowances and the option of unpaid leave would be better.
+Child policy done at the employer level encourages employers to avoid hiring and promoting potential parents.

-Crittendon claims childcare expenditures be deductible on federal income taxes.
-This is an inadequate idea.
-It would primarily benefit the wealthy.
-We would be better off using vouchers and refundable tax credits for childcare.
-She says after divorce income should be shared, but this takes no account of fault and post divorce behavior.
+Crittendon claims childcare expenditures should be deductible on federal income taxes, a flawed idea primarily benefiting wealthy parents.
+Vouchers and refundable tax credits work better.
+She says after divorce income should be shared, but this takes no account of post divorce behavior.
 She argues for universal health care for children and their primary caregiver.
-Why not universal healthcare for every citizen and legal VISA holder?
+Why not universal health care for every citizen and legal VISA holder?

 A mandatory shorter workweek would be a